 You just never actually know when the last time you will be with someone might be.
-In this case I never could have guessed that my last time I would every see my beautiful daughter Teagan would be the morning of December 8th, 2014.
+In this case, I never could have guessed that my last time I would ever see my beautiful daughter Teagan would be the morning of December 8th, 2014.
 As it turns out it was one of the most ordinary days that Teagan and I ever had in Vancouver.
 When I look back on it now I would not change a single moment, as it was really just perfect.

 - Every week we would have a family webcam.
 Technology allowed us to stay close all year and in some cases the webcam would last 2-3 hours.

 - Every month I would spend a weekend in Vancouver with Teagan.
-We loved staying in the Hyatt downtown and our standard itinerary included swimming, Granville Island, Science Centre and of course White Spot.
+We loved staying at the Hyatt downtown and our standard itinerary included swimming, Granville Island, Science Centre and of course White Spot.

 - Every quarter Teagan would spend 2-3 weeks in our Ottawa home where she had a fully stocked bedroom - the largest bedroom of the kids as her older brother reminded us often.

 - Every year we would all travel to Vancouver to spend a week on Teagan's home turf.
 That way she could show her brothers her favorite spots, her school and meet her friends etc.